Andrew Delaplaine

-Andrew Delaplaine (born November 16, 1949, in Coconut Grove, FL) is an American novelist, screenwriter, director, and producer.
+Andrew Delaplaine (November 16, 1949 – May 1, 2023) was an American novelist, screenwriter, director, and producer.

 Biography

 In 1987 Delaplaine moved to South Beach Miami and, with his sister Renee, opened Scratch, one of a handful of white tablecloth restaurants in what was then a slum area of Miami.
 Behind Scratch, he launched an Equity theater as well as a black box nightclub called Backscratch.

-In 1989 Delaplaine (along with his sister Renee) opened the Warsaw Ballroom, which quickly became one of the most outlandish gay nightclubs in the U.S.
+In 1989 Delaplaine (along with his sister Renee) opened the Warsaw Ballroom, which quickly became one of the most outlandish gay nightclubs in the United States.

 In 1991 he launched Wire, a weekly newspaper modeled on Andy Warhol's Interview.
 He edited and published Wire for 10 years before selling the magazine to focus on his other writing.
-It is still the longest running weekly editorial published on South Beach.
+It is still the longest-running weekly editorial published on South Beach.

 In 1994, since no one else had filed to run against incumbent Mayor Seymour Gelber, thus insuring a situation where issues would never be debated, Delaplaine ran for mayor, but lost.
+Delaplaine was involved with the early development of A Wonderful World, a new musical based on the life of Louis Armstrong.
+The show will premiere on Broadway in 2024.

+Delaplaine died from stomach cancer on May 1, 2023, at the age of 73.

 Films

-He has produced, written or directed several shorts and feature films.

-Among these was the Malcolm Mowbray directed film Meeting Spencer"' for which he and his co-writers won "Best Screenwriting" award at the 2014 Milan International Film Festival.Meeting Spencer starred Golden Globe and Emmy Award winner Jeffrey Tambor.
+Delaplaine produced, wrote and or directed several shorts and feature films.
+Among these pictures is the Malcolm Mowbray directed film Meeting Spencer for which he and his co-writers won "Best Screenwriting" award at the 2014 Milan International Film Festival.

+Meeting Spencer stars Golden Globe and Emmy Award winner Jeffrey Tambor.